Salion0/Search-Engine-University-Project/README.md

 ## Program execution
 To execute the program, the project has to be compiled using JDK-21 (https://www.oracle.com/it/java/technologies/downloads/#java21) and Maven (https://maven.apache.org/download.cgi).
 The path for the  file where the **main** is located is the following: src\main\java\it\unipi\mircv\CommandLineInterface.java.

-Command to download, compile and run the program:
+Commands to download, compile and run the program:
 1.   git clone https://github.com/Salion0/Search-Engine-University-Project
 2.   cd Search-Engine-University-Project
 3.   mvn clean package -Dmaven.test.skip\=true